gah1289/postharvest-app-frontend/README.md

       - Shelf Life Studies (Only admin can see)
       - Logout

-### Routes
+### Routes and Components

-#### /
+#### Path: '/' - Component: Home
+- useEffect hook to call PostharvestApi.getCommodities() before loading and sets commodities state to result **Components**
-- Shows a basic search bar for commodities.
+- **CommoditySearchForm**: Shows a basic search bar for commodities.
+Calls PostharvestApi.getCommodities(formData) onSubmit and returns array of filtered commodities
+- **CardGroup**:
-- Cards of commodity name and variety appear upon search, user can click card to to to commodity page
+  - **Cards** of commodity name and variety appear upon search, user can click card to to to commodity page
 ![Screenshot](Postharvest-Home.png)

-#### /login
+#### Path: '/login' - Component: Login
+**Components**:
-- Login form => onSubmit call Postharvest.Api.login(), logs the user in
+- **Form** => onSubmit call Postharvest.Api.login(), logs the user in
 ![Screenshot](Postharvest-Login.png)

-#### /signup
+#### Path: '/signup' - Component: Signup
+**Components**:
-- Register form onSubmit call Postharvest.Api.register(), registers the user and logs them in
+- **Form**: onSubmit call Postharvest.Api.register(), registers the user and logs them in
 ![Screenshot](Postharvest-Signup.png)

-#### /profile
+#### Path: '/logout' - Component: Logout
+- clears localStorage
+- calls PostharvestApi.logout()
+- Navigates to **Home**

+#### Path: '/profile' - Component: Profile
+**Components**:
+- **Form**:
   - Allows user to see and edit their profile information.
   - Profile form onSubmit call Postharvest.Api.updateUser()
   - Must confirm password before sending patch request to db
+- **Modal**: Appears when user submits update form.
+Prompts user to enter their current password.
+If correct, calls updateUser() from API
 ![Screenshot](Postharvest-Profile.png)

-#### /search
+#### Path: '/search' - Component: CommoditiesList
+- useEffect hook to call PostharvestApi.getCommodities() before loading and sets commodities state to result **Components**:
+- **CommoditySearchForm**: Shows a basic search bar for commodities.
+Calls PostharvestApi.getCommodities(formData) onSubmit and returns array of filtered commodities
+- **ListGroup**
   - Displays list of commodities.
-- Filter by name
-- Each Item on the list is a link that directs the user to '/commodity/:id'
+  - Each **ListGroupItem** is a link that directs the user to '/commodity/:id'
-- Admins can add, update, or delete commodities
+- **Modal**:
+  - **AddCommodityForm**: Admins can add commodity to the db, page refreshes and shows up in ListGroup when successful
   ![Screenshot](Postharvest-Commodities-List.png)

-#### /commodity/:id
+#### Path: '/commodity/:id' Component: Commodity
+- useEffect hook to call PostharvestApi.getCommodity(id) before loading and sets commodities state to result
-  - Users and anon can see all information associated with commodity
+  - All users see all components associated with commodity except for Studies **Components**:
- - Admins can add, update, and delete temperature recommendations, shelf life, ethylene, and respiration information
+- Edit button => onClick displays **Modal**
+  - *only visible if user.current isAdmin*
+  - **EditCommodityForm**: onSubmit calls editCommodity(id, data) from API
+- **TemperatureData**: table showing data from commodity.temperatureRecommendations.
+If there's no data, shows 'No Data Entered yet'.
- - Admins can see and download associated shelf life studies
+  - Admins can see an add and edit button.
+    - Add button shows **AddTemperatureForm** component in Modal.
+On submit calls addTempRec from API
+    - Edit button shows:
+      - **EditTempForm** in Modal. onSubmit calls updateTempRec() from API.
+    - Delete button: onClick calls deleteTempRec from API
+- **ShelfLifeData**: similar to TemperatureData with ShelfLife data and Api methods
+- **RespirationData**: similar to TemperatureData with Respiration Rate data and Api methods
+- **EthyleneData**: similar to TemperatureData with Ethylene data and Api methods
+- **WindhamStudies**: *only visible if user.current isAdmin*. similar to TemperatureData with WindhamStudy data and Api methods.
+Includes a button for user to download study from S3 Bucket.
+- **ReferenceData**: similar to TemperatureData with Reference data and Api methods.
+Only includes options to an add and delete references.
+- Delete button => onClick displays **Modal**:
+  - Asks user if they're sure they want to delete commodity.
+  - Modal Button on click calls deleteCommodity(id) from API
 ![Screenshot](Postharvest-Commodity.png)

-#### /studies-list
+#### Path: '/studies-list' Component: StudiesList
 - Authorization required: admin
   - If not admin, redirect to '/'
+- useEffect on load calls getStudies() from API.
+Set up to eventually add a search bar component.
+**Components**:
+- Add button onClick shows **Modal**:
+  - **AddWindhamStudyForm**, onClick calls addStudy() from API
+- Edit Button onClick shows edit and delete buttons next to each study listed
+  - Edit Button onClick displays Modal with **EditWindhamStudyForm**. onSubmit calls updateStudy from API
+  - Delete button onClick calls deleteStudy from API
+- **Table**
   - Display list of all Windham Packaging studies.
 Show title, data, objective, commodities (with link going to /commodity/:id), and button to download.
-- Edit button - reveals buttons to edit and delete each study
+  - Edit Commodities button onClick shows Modal with **EditWindhamStudiesCommodities**.
-- Edit commodities - reveals check list of all commodities.
-Allow user to set and update all commodities associated with the study
+    - Check list of all commodities in the db.
+    - If commodity is already associated with study, that commmodity is checked.
+    - User can check and uncheck any commodity to associate or remove that commodity association
+    - onSubmit calls clearCommoditiesFromStudy() and/or addCommoditiesToStudy() from API
-- To do: add the ability to add studies
+- To do: connect S3 bucket to Heroku via Bucketeer
 ![Screenshot](Postharvest-Studies.png)

+#### Path: '*'  - Component: NotFound
+- Displays 404 page when page not found

 ## API
 **token**: Stores token for auth